Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 Funraise Payments is the most excellent example of a payment service provider that we can think of; it's built to have all the features of the big payment processors, but customized for nonprofit payment processing, so you get the best of what Stripe offers on your donation form, embedded right on your website.
 There's top-notch security and transparent pricing, and Funraise Payments supports all the popular payment methods.
 Plus (and this is a big bonus), donors have the option to cover the platform fee.
 About 90% of them do, which means an effective platform transaction fee of 0% for you.

-Choosing a solution for your nonprofit
+Choosing an online payment solution for your nonprofit

+What features should my online payment processor have?
 Questions to ask when choosing a payment processor

 • Is there a start-up fee?